Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Spend an afternoon at the Sam Adam’s Brewery.

-On your way to Bar Harbor and Acadia National Park, you’ll also pass by Portland, Maine.
-Portland’s a beautiful waterfront city with lots of great things to do, so if you’d like, make a pit stop here as well.
+On your way from Boston to Bar Harbor and Acadia National Park, you’ll pass through Portland, Maine.
+Portland’s a beautiful waterfront city with many great things to do, so if you’d like, make a pit stop here as well.

 Day 2: Acadia National Park